- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 - How long do you have away from work

 Some Australian workers have a history of regularly changing jobs and often have more than one live superannuation account with multiple disability insurance policies.
-These fortunate people could make several claims, each assessed on merits.
+These people can be eligible for multiple claims, each assessed on merit.

 Common Types of TPD Payouts

-You can successfully claim a TPD settlement in a variety of situations, with the most common being:
+You could successfully claim a TPD payment in a variety of situations, with the most common being:

-In the same way, physical damage qualifies as a Total and Permanent Disability, as can a mental illness.
-But, having a winning psychological TPD payout is more difficult as the damage is invisible.
-However, supporting your claim with evidence like treatment records from a psychologist or psychiatrist helps prove your case.
+Permanent physical damage qualifies as a total and permanent disability, and so can a mental illness.
+However, having a successful mental illness TPD claim payout is more difficult as the damage is invisible.
+Supporting a claim with evidence like treatment records from a psychologist or psychiatrist helps prove a case.
+Recognised mental health conditions qualifying for permanent disability insurance claims include:

 - Bipolar disorder